 - Web lectures record educational activities by means of video, audio and presentation images that can be viewed online.

 - Expert camera operators take care of the recording, basic editing and publishing (hosting) of lectures, knowledge clips and short lectures.

 - Web lectures are published within two working days, after which time the applicant receives a link to the web lecture.
 The storage period can be specified during the application process.

 Click here for more information and prices.

-If you wish to record a video, but don’t want to use a studio, then you can use Camtasia or MyMediasite.
-For more information on these tools, see the tool guide.
+If you wish to record a video, but don’t want to use a studio, then you can use Powerpoint or Camtasia.
+For more information on how to use these tools, see the tool guide.
 To get started with your videos, you can call on Edulab for professional help, e.g. via a workshop.

 Knowledge clips are short videos (between 5-10 minutes long) that address specific topics.
 They have a number of advantages compared to recorded lectures, such as the lack of background noise (e.g. students making noise or asking questions) and higher audiovisual quality.
 Knowledge clips are also quick and to the point, so it is clear to students what the video is about.
 During knowledge clips, the lecturer addresses the individual viewers (i.e. the students), making it feel more personal than other types of video footage or online material.
 Finally, a good knowledge clip can also take advantages of the specific attributes of the medium in order to offer material in a manner that facilitates deep understanding.

 You can use knowledge clips for purposes such as:

 A common type of knowledge clip is known as a skills clip.
 This a short video that demonstrates a particular skill, such as a clinical competency or a demonstration of how to conduct a lab test.
 The latter, for example, can be used to help students prepare for a practical session.